apaam/easy_build/readme.md

     sudo apt-get install openmpi-bin libopenmpi-dev libboost-all-dev
     ```

 1. Configure, build and install:

     ```
     make [package]
     ```

+2. The installation can be found in ``contrib/[package]/install``.
+For some packages without installation step, the binaries might be founed in ``contrib/[package]/build``.

 ### 2. To add a new package to the project